 Agreements for private works are to be made in writing and signed by the person requesting the works.
 Where deemed necessary, pre-payment may be required before the commencement of the work.

 GUIDELINES

-The CEO and Works Supervisor should actively seek private works.
+The CEO and Works Supervisor should actively seek private works, provided it does not unnecessarily compete with local business.